 - There are a number of beach activities that can be done when you are vacationing at Barbados.
 This includes camping on the beach and a variety of water sports that you can venture.
-You can try out the snorkelling, scuba diving, jet skiing sailing, windsurfing, kite surfing.
+You can try out snorkelling, scuba diving, jet skiing sailing, windsurfing and kite surfing.

-- You can watch the angelic sunset from one of the beaches in Barbados and admire the sky and its reflection on the deep blue sea.
+- You can watch an angelic sunset from one of the beaches in Barbados and admire the sky and its reflection on the deep blue sea.